-In compliance with federal and state requirements, Goodwin University's "responsible employees" or "mandated reporters" must report all instances of suspected abuse or sexual misconduct.
+In compliance with federal and state requirements, University of Bridgeport's "responsible employees" or "mandated reporters" must report all instances of suspected abuse or sexual misconduct.
 For more information on these requirements please see Section 6: Campus Environment.

-In addition to these reporting obligations all incidents must be documented using the incident report form which can be found here https://www.goodwin.edu/forms/incident-report/
+In addition to these reporting obligations all incidents must be documented using the incident report form which can be found here Maxient Reporting Form